-If you have tried and gotten tired of constant shaving, painful waxing, threading to get rid of unwanted hair; then you are not alone!
-Facial hair in women and excessive hair growth affects as many as 1 in 14 women.
+If you have tried and gotten tired of constant shaving, painful waxing, threading to get rid of unwanted body hair; then you are not alone!
+Facial hair in women and excess hair growth affects as many as 1 in 14 women.

-And for PCOS, the problem of facial hair in women becomes even bigger and stubborn!
-It is estimated that more than 70% of the cases of excessive and unwanted hair is caused by PCOS.
+And for PCOS (Polycystic Ovary Syndrome), the problem of facial hair in women becomes even bigger and stubborn!
+It is estimated that more than 70% of the cases of unwanted body hair is caused by PCOS.

 Now, facial hair in women is not really a health concern as such.
 However, it causes serious damage to the mental wellness of the woman, who is constantly reminded of the societal norms of female type of skin.